Hull City Tramways No. 132

 The only other distinctive feature of 132’s design is a unique staircase cover that lowers over the stair well from the upper deck.
 Once the cover is in place an additional seat drops down onto it.
 In other respects, however, the tramcar is a fairly conventional double decker.

-Soon afterwards, 132 – together with 41 fellow ex-Hull tramcars – was sold to Leeds, where it was re-tyred and, renumbered as 446, was the first to enter service in Leeds later in 1942.
-Nicknamed ‘Kipperboxes’ on account of their place of origin, the ex-Hull trams appeared first in wartime khaki livery but were later repaired in dark (Princess) blue and white (similar to Leeds 345 in the collection).
+Soon afterwards, 41 ex-Hull tramcars including 132 were sold to Leeds.
+Once it had been re-tyred and, sporting a new number – 446 – this was the first of the Hull trams to enter service in Leeds later in 1942.
+Nicknamed ‘Kipperboxes’ on account of their place of origin and somewhat cramped seating, the ex-Hull trams appeared first in wartime khaki livery but were later repaired in dark (Princess) blue and white (similar to Leeds 345 in the collection).

-The newcomers were not entirely suited to their new home network, however, as the 30 hp motors and absence of mechanical track or air brakes – while entirely adequate for Hull’s predominantly flat landscape – were far from ideal for Leeds’ hillier routes.
+The newcomers were not entirely suited to their new home network, however, particularly on Leeds’ hillier routes.
 Consequently, the newcomers – including 446 – were based at the city’s Swinegate depot and operated mainly on the lower lying Hunslet, Dewsbury Road, Compton Road and Beckett Street routes, though they were occasionally pressed into service on peak-hour duties elsewhere in the city.

 On 21st October,1951 a tram tour organised by the Light Railway and Transport League in Leeds took place using Leeds 446.
 Twelve months later, number 446 – by then the last of the ex-Hull cars still in service – was withdrawn, though by this time it had been acquired for preservation.